Do you have a pest infestation problem? Or do you have beneficial insects around your home? And more importantly, how can you tell the difference?

 Agents used to kill pests are referred to as pesticides.
 Other alternative methods such as cultural practices, biological pest control, traps, repellent, and others can also help correct a pest problem.

 What Are Insects?

 Did you know insects have been around longer than humans?
-Insects constantly interact with humans either as a pest or as a beneficial organism.
+Insects constantly interact with humans either as a pest or as beneficial organisms.
 Our ecosystem wouldn’t be the same if it weren’t for certain insects and the role they play in our world.
 Insects are crucial for pollination and environmental sustainability.

 So, how can you tell if what you see is an insect?
 The insect body can be divided into three parts: the head, the thorax, and the abdomen.
 They typically have a pair of antennae, two pairs of wings (except for ants or flies which have one pair of wings), and three pairs of segmented legs.